thecornisians/portfolio/posts/binarysearch.md

 &nbsp;

 A more efficient way to approach this is to start by finding the middle number in our list, which in this case is 50.
-We then check if our target number is less than, greater than, or equal to 50.For instance, since 50 is less than our target number 99, we can eliminate all the numbers from 1 to 50 and focus on the range between 51 and 100.The process repeats: we find the middle number between 51 and 100, which is 75.
+We then check if our target number is less than, greater than, or equal to 50.
+For instance, since 50 is less than our target number 99, we can eliminate all the numbers from 1 to 50 and focus on the range between 51 and 100.The process repeats: we find the middle number between 51 and 100, which is 75.
 Checking if 75 is greater than, less than, or equal to our target number, we discover that 75 is less than our target number.
 This means we can ignore all the numbers on the left side (51-75).
 This iterative process continues until we find our target number.
 Using this approach, it will take approximately 7 iterations to go through the whole list and find the number we are looking for.

 &nbsp;

 By employing a binary search, we significantly reduce the time required to search through the list because with each iteration, we eliminate over half of the list that does not contain our search item.
 This stands in stark contrast to a linear search, where each iteration checks one number at a time, resulting in a considerably longer process.

 &ensp;